Exception()

 Conclusion

-In conclusion, Exception handling is an essential part of PHP development, and the Exception class is a powerful tool for handling errors and exceptions that occur during the execution of PHP code.
-By using try-catch blocks and custom exceptions, developers can create robust and reliable PHP applications that are easy to debug and troubleshoot.
+Exception handling is an essential part of PHP development.
+The Exception class provides a robust foundation for managing errors that occur during execution.
+By combining try-catch blocks with custom exceptions, developers can build reliable applications that are easier to debug and maintain.

 Diagram: